julianmendez/tiles/docs/ccs_example.md

 ## Tiles (https://julianmendez.github.io/tiles/)

-## Actors for this scenario
+## Agents for this scenario
-actors:
+agents:
   family A: .